bckohan/django-routines/doc/source/index.rst

 :big:`Priorities`

-If you are composing settings from multiple apps or source files using a utility like django-split-settings_ you may not be able to define all routines at once.
+If you are composing settings from multiple apps or source files using a utility like :pypi:`django-split-settings` you may not be able to define all routines at once.
 You can use priorities to make sure commands defined in a de-coupled way run in the correct order.

 .. code-block:: python